suicideSheep2/deploy2-/README.md

 Cart make it for small screen ;;;;  img desc and stuffs wrong randomly lol for optimal link of images and category and stuffs see 3000/cart page modify  gradient a bit -- spacing of list a bit more

+%#######
+leave it as it is for cart , make star useable for small device too make the the menu for small devices with categories/ recently updated/ ohh nooo since peoms n novels are officially hidden in samm dev make only two simple category there and keep sign options

+####
+maybe in fab page we would pjust view all contents of product description directly yeah cuz then it would be diff from cart and that's what we want full fav reading page